-Office window blinds are often overlooked when it comes to your regular cleaning.
-It may be because they are in an inconvenient area or because time doesn’t allow for this type of cleaning.
-We want to talk about how to deep clean your office blinds after they have been neglected for a while, and how to keep them looking nice when you have the blinds on a regular cleaning schedule.
+Office window blinds are often overlooked when it comes to a regular cleaning routine.
+It may be because blinds are in an inconvenient area or because time doesn’t allow for this type of cleaning.
+We want to talk about how to clean your office blinds after they have been neglected for a while, and how to keep them looking nice when you include blinds on a regular cleaning schedule.
 After a deep cleaning of your office blinds, the lighter maintenance process will be easier to work into your cleaning activity.
 Keeping blinds clean can cut down on dust and allergens in your office and workspaces, too.

 How to Clean your Office Blinds